m-heck/chemo-companion/README.md

     - An account management page
     - A resource library that links to helpful websites and other resources
 - Notification and alerting system - Patients will receive alerts from medical staff regarding important updates, as well as general website notifications.
 - ChatGPT integration - The platform will integrate with ChatGPT, allowing users to ask questions and receive AI-generated responses.
 Initial efforts will focus on prompt engineering to ensure accurate, relevant, and empathetic responses.
     - Step 2: Train the AI chatbot on our own data to improve the accuracy of responses.
+Collect information from reliable APIs and utilize a webscraper to pull from renowned research articles.
     - Step 3: Implement symptom image analysis, allowing patients to take pictures of physical symptoms for AI-based analysis, which will help determine the best course of action.

 ### Stretch Goals